Skip to main content

 I'm Joe and I lead the EVgo Charging Crew.
 Please email me at support@EVgo.com or get in touch via Twitter and let me know what I can do to make it even easier and more convenient to fast charge your EV with EVgo.

 Brrrrrrrrr!
 In winter, it’s usually cold outside.
-Maybe not so much in California, where a lot of electric vehicle (EV) drivers live, but people in other states drive EVs, too, and many are dealing with truly freezing temperatures.
-In fact, a few weeks ago in Richmond, VA, drivers on I-95 were stranded for 21 hours in below freezing conditions.
+Maybe not so much in California, where a lot of electric vehicle (EV) drivers live, but people in other states drive EVs, too, and many deal with truly freezing temperatures.
+In 2022, I-95 drivers near Richmond, VA were stranded for 21 hours in below freezing conditions.
 An article from Kelley Blue Book wondered, what if those stranded cars were EVs?
 If you’re looking to buy or lease an EV, you might also be wondering how is owning an EV different than owning an internal combustion engine (ICE) vehicle in cold weather?

 The short answer: it’s a little different, but not by much.